just-unblock/just-unblock.com/_posts/2017-07-07-hulu-for-the-weekend.markdown

 ![Everybody Wants Some](/images/ews.png)
 [Click HERE to watch **Everybody Wants Some**](https://www.hulu.com/watch/1039730)

-## If you are still not able to access Hulu,
+## If you are still not able to access Hulu:

 Follow the [HOW TO](/how-to/) and unblock yourself!